 The launch is an alternative way of getting to the island from Naxos for those visitors who either are based on Naxos or holidaying there, or prefer to come by plane or stop over on Naxos.

-In the summer months from May to September, Captain Kostas and Roussetos carry people to the beaches of Pano and Kato Koufonissi every hour on the hour, starting at 10 o’ clock.
+In the summer months from May to September, Captain Kostas and Roussetos carry people to the beaches of Pano and Kato Koufonissi every half hour, starting at 09:30 o’ clock.

 You can move around from one beach to another all day if the fancy takes you, since the ticket is valid for the whole day.